-Types of funding include Local councils (e.g. Whangarei District Council), Government Agencies (e.g. Lotteries), Grant Funders (e.g. Pub Charities), Crowd Funding (e.g. PledgeMe) and more.
+Types of funding include local councils (e.g. Whangarei District Council, Kaipara District Council), Government Agencies (e.g. Lotteries, MSD), Grant Funders (e.g. Pub Charities, Creative New Zealand), Crowd Funding (e.g. PledgeMe, Boosted) and more.

-If you would like advice on which funds to apply for and/or how to write a funding application, please refer to our funding page for more information or contact firstname.lastname@example.org to make an appointment.
+For advice and information on which funds to apply for and/or how to write a funding application, please refer to our funding page or email firstname.lastname@example.org to make an appointment.

 Contact firstname.lastname@example.org for an event listing form or for any marketing enquiries.

-Creative Northland has a range of equipment which is available for the community to borrow for local events.
+Creative Northland has a range of equipment which is available for the community to borrow for local events at no cost.
+We will require you to sign a contract upon agreed pick up date of equipment.
 Some of the equipment available is:

 For any enquiries about equipment hire bookings, full equipment list and hire rules please contact email@example.com.

 North Tec offers a range of Creative Industries courses including Toi Te Wai-Nharahu (MĀORI ARTS) & Applied Writing.
 If you are interested in any of the courses please contact the team at North Tec or visit the NorthTec Arts Facebook Page to see their recent achievements.
 Creative Northland and North Tec have established a ‘Statement of Shared Objectives’ with a key aim of recruitment for their art courses.
 We would love to see more Northlanders study locally whilst also gaining a high standard of education.

 ADVICE & ADVOCACY

 As the regional arts organisation, Creative Northland strives to support and grow the creative sector by offering advice on arts, culture & heritage projects and events.
 Along with helping you write funding applications, we also provide support letters if necessary.